CUET Exam Pattern 2026: Marking Scheme, Subjects, Marks & No. of Questions

 Section 1- Languages:

-In this Section of the CUET 2026, you can choose from a variety of languages, including Tamil, Telugu, Kannada, Malayalam, Marathi, Gujarati, Odia, Bengali, Assamese, Punjabi, English, Hindi, and Urdu.
+In this Section of the CUET 2026, you can choose from a total of 13 languages, including Tamil, Telugu, Kannada, Malayalam, Marathi, Gujarati, Odia, Bengali, Assamese, Punjabi, English, Hindi, and Urdu.

 Section 2 – Domain-Specific Subjects: